Thomas Phillips Thompson: Journalist

 Thompson began writing for the St. Catharines Post.

 In 1867 he became a police reporter for the Toronto Daily Telegraph, owned by the conservative John Ross Robertson.

 Around 1870 he began working for the Toronto Mail, where he wrote a weekly political column under the pseudonym "Jimuel Briggs".
 (Note: His full pseudonym was "Jimuel Briggs, D[ead] B[eat], of Coboconk University.)

 Jimuel Briggs made fun of the law and of its victims.
 Thompson gave lectures, and became widely known as a humorist in Ontario.

-As time went by Thompson became more pessimistic and demanding, calling for a complete overhaul of the social system, which he expected to come about through violent revolution.
+As time went by, Thompson became more pessimistic and demanding, calling for a complete overhaul of the social system, which he expected to come about through violent revolution.

-Thompson married Delia Florence Fisher on 2 February 1872.

-His wife was twenty-two years old, from Guelph, from a family of German origin.
+Thompson married Delia Florence Fisher on 2 February 1872, who was then twenty-two years old, from Guelph, from a family of German origin.

 He left the Mail and founded the Daily City Press, which failed.

 In 1874 he founded The National, a weekly paper that commented on politics.

 At first The National supported the Canada First movement, but he turned away from Canada First due to its hostility to trade unions.

 After 1875 Thompson and The National became concerned with issues related to labor, immigration and other reform causes.

 Soon afterwards the newspaper stopped publication.

 Thompson moved to the United States in 1876, where he had a job offer from the Boston Traveller.

 When the Thompsons moved to Boston their first child was three years old.
 A second daughter, Laura Beatrice, (Note: Laura Beatrice Thompson became a school teacher in Toronto, then in 1907 accepted a job as a teacher in Dawson City at the age of 29.
 She met Frank Berton in the nearby mining town of Granville.
 They married in 1912.
 Their son was the author Pierre Berton.) was born in Boston on 13 March 1878.

-Thompson was literary editor of the Evening Traveller.
+Thompson was the literary editor of the Evening Traveller.

 He also worked for the Boston Courier and American Punch.

 Thompson returned to Toronto in 1879 and found work with the Mail, a Liberal-Conservative newspaper, then moved to George Brown's Globe, the organ of the Liberal party.

 In 1881 The Globe sent him to Ireland as a special correspondent to cover the land campaign of Charles Stewart Parnell.

 He first met Henry George during this trip.

 In Ireland, seeing the desperate poverty of the tenant farmers and listening to Parnell making the case for "home rule", he became radicalized.
 This is evident in his last dispatch to the Globe from Ireland, in which he wrote, "And so, in spite of blunders, and crimes, and defeats - in spite of the greed and self-seeking and the ambitions of the demagogues - through bloodshed, and tears, and suffering, the cause of the people will prevail by slow degrees, and the accumulated and buttressed wrongs of centuries be overthrown."
 After returning to Toronto he was given an editorial position with the Globe from 1881 to 1883, then with the News from 1884 to 1888.